f5devcentral/techxchange-gitops-lab/docs/introduction.md

 ## Trigger build of lab environment

-1. Open a terminal and run the following command to switch to the infrastructure branch we will use for this lab:
+1. Open a terminal and run the following script to initiate the infrastructure build for this lab:

     ```bash
-    cd ~/terraform-modular-demo-framework
-    git checkout gitops-lab-merge
-    ```

-1. Run the following script to initiate the infrastructure build for this lab:

-    ```bash
     export TF_VAR_namespace=<your xc namespace here>
     ./gitops-lab/setup-lab-environment.sh
     ```

-    > **Note:** When prompted to apply, type `y` then enter.

 ### PendingVerification Error

 If you receive a *PendingVerification* error from AWS in your Terraform output, then proceed with the following steps:

-1. Destroy the `aws-appstack-site`
+1. Destroy the **aws-appstack-site**:

     ```bash
     cd aws-appstack-site-1